PurpleBooth/purplebooth-co-uk-v2/content/post/I-is-for-Interface-Segregation-principle.md

 Now assume we want to extend and enhance the reporting aspects of this system, to such an extent that the analytics methods such as *getTopWeeklySellers* deserve their own class, away from the purchasing methods such as *addItemToBasket* and *purchaseBasket*.

 We now have to change the interface in two downstream clients, because we cannot guarantee that none of the analytics methods are being called, as opposed to just changing the classes that implement or use the functionality we are enhancing.
-This is a very small example, but you can imagine a more complicated service being the dependency of five or six different downstream classes, each which could potentially need to change.
+This is a small example, but you can imagine a more complicated service being the dependency of five or six different downstream classes, each needing to change.

 Now consider the following design following the Interface Segregation Principle.
-Notice how we only have to change the classes that are actually impacted by the change: *BasketPersistenceService* and *StockManagementService*, rather than all of the classes that have the *BasketPersistenceService* injected as a constructor variable into them.
+Notice how we only have to change the classes that are impacted by the change: *BasketPersistenceService* and *StockManagementService*, rather than all of the classes that have the *BasketPersistenceService* injected as a constructor variable into them.
 This is because the client specific interfaces guarantee that the analytics methods are only being called in classes that require them.

 <pre class="code">
 <code class="php">